 On July 30, 2013, we entered into an employment agreement with Dr. Fawzy for a period of three years.
 Under the terms of Dr. Fawzy's employment agreement, he received a signing bonus of \$125,000 and he will receive a base salary of \$250,000 per year.
 In addition, Dr. Fawzy will also be eligible to receive an annual bonus, which is targeted at 30% of his base salary but which may be adjusted by our Compensation Committee based on his individual performance and our performance as a whole.
 Dr. Fawzy will also be eligible to receive option grants at the discretion of our Compensation Committee.
 In October 2013, Dr. Fawzy received a grant of 350,000 options at an exercise price of \$0.94 per share.
 The options vest in equal monthly installments over three years from August 1, 2013.
 If we terminate Dr. Fawzy's employment without cause or Dr. Fawzy resigns with good reason, we are required to pay him a severance of up to nine months of his base salary plus benefits.
 In addition, the vesting of his outstanding options will be accelerated by six months upon such termination.
-If we terminate Dr. Fawzy's employment without cause during the 24 month period immediately following a change of control or Dr. Fawzy resigns with good reason during the 24 month period immediately following a change of sontrol or Dr. Fawzy resigns with good reason during the 24 month period immediately following a change of sontrol, we are required to pay him a severance of up to eighteen months of his base salary and his target annual bonus plus benefits.
+If we terminate Dr. Fawzy's employment without cause during the 24 month period immediately following a change of control or Dr. Fawzy resigns with good reason during the 24 month period immediately following a change of control, we are required to pay him a severance of up to eighteen months of his base salary and his target annual bonus plus benefits.
 In addition, his outstanding options would vest in full upon such termination.
 Dr. Fawzy's employment agreement provides for an increase in base salary of \$50,000 annually, upon a future closing of an additional round of financing of at least \$15 million and the initiation of the first Phase III study of MAT9001.
-Dr. Fawzy will also be subject to a customary non-disclosure agreement, pursuant to which Dr. Fawzy has agreed to be subject to a non-compete during the term of his employment and for a
+Dr. Fawzy will also be subject to a customary non-disclosure agreement, pursuant to which Dr. Fawzy has agreed to be subject to a non-compete during the term of his employment and for a period of eighteen months following termination of his employment.